-Authorized school officials may release information from or permit access to a student's education record without the parent(s) or eligible student's prior written consent in the following instances:
+Authorized school officials may release information from or permit access to a student's education record without the parent(s)/guardian(s) or eligible student's prior written consent in the following instances:

 - 1. To comply with a judicial order or lawfully issued subpoena.
-The school system will make a reasonable effort to notify the student's parent(s) or the eligible student before making a disclosure; - 2.
+The school district will make a reasonable effort to notify the student's parent(s)/guardian(s) or the eligible student before making a disclosure; - 2.
 If the disclosure is an item of directory information; - 3.
-To comply with the requirements of child abuse reports to the extent known by the school officials including the name, address, and age of the child; the name and address of the person responsible for the care of the child, and the facts requiring the report; - 4.
-When certain federal and state officials need information in order to audit or enforce legal conditions related to federally-supported education programs in the school system; - 5.
-When the school system has entered into a contract or written agreement for an organization to conduct scientific research on the system's behalf to develop tests or improve instruction, provided that the studies are conducted in a manner which will not permit the personal identification of students and their parents by individuals other than representatives of the organization and the information will be destroyed when no longer needed for the purpose for which the study was conducted; - 6.
-To appropriate officials if the parent(s) claim the student as a dependent as defined by the Internal Revenue Code; - 7.
+To comply with the requirements of child abuse reports to the extent known by the school officials including the name, address, and age of the student; the name and address of the person responsible for the care of the student; and the facts requiring the report; - 4.
+When certain federal and state officials need information in order to audit or enforce legal conditions related to federally-supported education programs in the school district; - 5.
+When the school district has entered into a contract or written agreement for an organization to conduct scientific research on the system's behalf to develop tests or improve instruction, provided that the studies are conducted in a manner which will not permit the personal identification of students and their parent(s)/guardian(s) by individuals other than representatives of the organization, and the information will be destroyed when no longer needed for the purpose for which the study was conducted; - 6.
+To appropriate officials if the parent(s)/guardian(s) claim the student as a dependent as defined by the Internal Revenue Code; - 7.
 To accrediting organizations to carry out their accrediting functions; - 8.
-When a student seeks or intends to enroll in another school district or post-secondary school.
-Parent(s) of students or eligible students have a right to obtain copies of records transferred under this provision; - 9.
-To financial institutions or governmental agencies that provide or may provide financial aid to a student in order to establish eligibility, to determine the amount of financial aid, to establish conditions for the receipt of financial aid, and to enforce financial aid agreements; - 10.
-To make disclosure in a health or safety emergency when warranted by the seriousness of the threat to the student or other persons, when the information is necessary and needed to meet the emergency, when time is an important and limiting factor, and when the persons to whom the information is to be disclosed are qualified and in a position to deal with the emergency; - 11.
-To the Attorney General or his designee for official purposes related to an investigation or prosecution of an act of domestic or international terrorism.
-An educational agency that, in good faith, produces educational records in accordance with an order under this Act shall not be liable to any person for that production; or - 12.
+When a student seeks or intends to enroll in another school district or a post-secondary school.
+Parent(s)/guardian(s) of students or eligible students have a right to obtain copies of records transferred under this provision; - 9.
+To financial institutions or government agencies that provide or may provide financial aid to a student in order to establish eligibility, to determine the amount of financial aid, to establish conditions for the receipt of financial aid, and to enforce financial aid agreements; - 10.
+To make the needed disclosure in a health or safety emergency when warranted by the seriousness of the threat to the student or other persons, when the information is necessary and needed to meet the emergency, when time is an important and limiting factor, and when the persons to whom the information is to be disclosed are qualified and in a position to deal with the emergency; - 11.
+To the Attorney General/designee for official purposes related to the investigation or prosecution of an act of domestic or international terrorism.
+An educational agency that, in good faith, produces education records in accordance with an order shall not be liable to any person for that production; - 12.
 To any agency caseworker or other representative of a state or local child welfare agency or tribal organization authorized to access the student's educational records when such agencies or organizations are legally responsible for the care and protection of the student.

-Authorized school officials may release information from a student's education record if the student's parent(s) or the eligible student gives written consent for the disclosure.
+Authorized school officials may release information from a student's education record if the student's parent(s)/guardian(s) or the eligible student gives written consent for the disclosure.
+The written consent must include: